-- Is based on and includes a documented, organizationbased and community-based risk assessment, utilizing an all-hazards approach specific to the geography and population served by the organization; - 2.
-Includes strategies for addressing emergency events identified by the risk assessment, including the management of the consequences of; - a) power failures; - b) natural or man-made disasters; and - emerging infectious disease (EIDS) that places the health and safety of patients and employees at risk; - 3.
-Addresses the organization's patient population, specifically: - a) the care and safety of patients with limited mobility; and, - those requiring evacuation due to medical or psychiatric conditions or their home environment; - 4.
-Addresses when emergency preparedness officials are contacted regarding patient evacuation; - 5.
-Addresses the type of services the organization can provide in an emergency; - Addresses continuity of business functions essential to the organization's operations, including identification of staff or positions that can assume key organization roles if current staff and leadership are not available; and - 7.
-Defines a process for cooperation and collaboration with local, tribal, regional, state, and federal emergency preparedness officials' efforts to maintain an integrated response during a disaster or emergency.
+- Is based on and includes a documented, organization-based and communitybased risk assessment, utilizing an allhazards approach specific to the geography and population served by the organization; - 2.
+Includes strategies for addressing emergency events identified by the risk assessment, including the management of the consequences of: - a) power failures; - b) natural or man-made disasters; and - c) emerging infectious disease (EIDS) that places the health and safety of patients and employees at risk; - 3.
+Addresses the organization's patient population, specifically: - a) the care and safety of patients with limited mobility; and, - b) those requiring evacuation due to medical or psychiatric conditions or their home environment; - Addresses when emergency preparedness officials are contacted regarding patient evacuation; - Addresses the type of services the organization can provide in an emergency; - Addresses continuity of business functions essential to the organization's operations, including identification of (continued on following page)